yyl/ComputeSimilarity/README.md

      heartbleed                  558 [('heartble', 4017), ('nsa', 628), ('openssl', 117), ('secur', 89), ('break', 57), ('hilari', 51), ('cybersecur', 50), ('xkcd', 49), ('ssl', 46), ('infosec', 37)]

 We could see these two differ more compared with the same 10 most common tokens in previous analysis for the same 2 tags.
 I also added the total number of unique entities for each tag for reference.
 I cannot make much sense for now but I suspect that it has lower score because by only comparing entities we remove tokens occured in both tags but are not entities.
 However, given entities should be a tightened information of each tweet, I am not sure why the performance here is not good.
 One possibility is I have to yet increase the amount of entities to discover the true pattern of entities of each tweet.

+### 0412

+My similarity calculator revisited:

+- target object: 2 hashtags
+- features: texts _or_ entities of **n** tweets containing the hashtags
+- metric: consine similarity of 2 vectors of TFIDF score of tokenized texts

+The choice of **n**

+For either texts and entities I have to decide how many of them I want to obtain for each hashtag to best the performance.
+My intuition is:

+    More tweets (texts/entities) -> more unique tokens per tag -> more representative the doc is for the tag -> similarity score is more accurate

+However, I suspect there should be a converge point, at which increasing the number of tweets will not result in a propotional increase in either number of tokens or the level of representativeness.
+To find out if the point exists, I computed a curve of _number of tweets_ x _number of unique tokens_.